asheeshcric/blog/_posts/2019-05-23-practical-aspects-of-deep-learning-part-2.md

 ### 9. Normalizing Inputs

-- Before training a neural network, it is very important to normalize you input training set
+- Before training a neural network, it is essential to normalize your input training set
-- It uniforms the elongation between the feature axes of the dataset resulting in zero mean and zero standard deviation
+- It make the elongation between the feature axes of the dataset uniform, resulting in zero mean and unit standard deviation

 ![](https://i.ibb.co/0qQt5jH/Screenshot-from-2019-05-24-09-40-00.png)

 - **Why do we need normalization?**
     - It shrinks the cost function of the network as shown in the image below
-    - This helps the model to learn faster at a lower learning rate
+    - This helps the model to learn faster even at a low learning rate
     - It also helps in easy and faster optimization

 ![](https://i.ibb.co/TqqDZxR/Screenshot-from-2019-05-24-09-43-38.png)

 ### 10. Vanishing and Exploding Gradients

-- For very deep neural networks, the activations can exponentially rise or diminish resulting in either exploding or vanishing gradients throughout the consecutive layers
+- For very deep neural networks, the activations can exponentially rise or diminish resulting in either exploding or vanishing gradients when backpropagating through the layers
 - The **vanishing gradient** problem decays information as it goes deep into the network, making the network to never converge on a good solution
     - Neurons in the earlier layers learn more slowly than the ones in the latter layers
 - The **exploding gradient** problem on the other hand makes the gradient bigger and bigger, and as a result forces the network to diverge